Kyle McCord: Professional career

+Philadelphia Eagles

 McCord was selected by the Philadelphia Eagles with the 181st pick in the sixth round of the 2025 NFL draft.
 McCord was waived by the Eagles on August 25.
-Two days later, he re-signed to the practice squad.
+Two days later, he was re-signed to the team's practice squad.

+Green Bay Packers

+On January 20, 2026, McCord signed a reserve/futures contract with the Green Bay Packers.

+Miami Dolphins

+On August 30, 2026, the Packers traded McCord to the Miami Dolphins for a 2028 sixth-round pick, replacing Quinn Ewers as the backup quarterback, who was traded to the Jacksonville Jaguars the day before.

 Personal life

 McCord's father, Derek McCord, played quarterback at Rutgers from 1988 to 1992.